Sports Law Conference Profiles

 Jeremy M. Evans is the Director of the Center for Sports Law & Policy at Thomas Jefferson School of Law.
 While in law school, he founded the now annual National Sports Law Negotiation Competition (NSLNC).
 He is the Managing Attorney of the California Sports Lawyer firm, representing sports, entertainment, and business professionals.
 Evans is an award-winning attorney and community leader.
 As the NSLNC Director, Jeremy oversees the competition, its mission, and overall delivery of an excellent Competition and Conference.

 Randy M. Grossman is an Adjunct Professor of Law at Thomas Jefferson School of Law, where he has taught Sports Law since 2000 and also teaches Trial Practice.
 Additionally, he is a member of the Board of Trustees of Thomas Jefferson School of Law.
 Professor Grossman is certified as a player agent by the Major League Baseball Player’s Association and represents former players as well, such as Hall of Famer Dave Winfield and 7-time All-Star Tim Raines.
 During the course of his career, he has worked with players ranging from Hank Aaron to Willie Mays.
-As an NSLNC Board Member, Professor Grossman is responsible for bringing in speakers and judges for the Competition and Conference, along with other activities and oversight.
+As an NSLNC Board Member, Professor Grossman is responsible for bringing in judges for the Competition, along with other activities and oversight.

 Barry Axelrod joined the D-backs in 2012 and serves as a Special Assistant to General Manager Kevin Towers, whom he represented when Towers was a minor league pitcher in the 1980s.
 That relationship has lasted more than three decades as Towers became an executive and Axelrod became one of the most well-known names in player representation.